MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 > public HRESULT [SetUseAdditionalHangDetection](#setuseadditionalhangdetection)(BOOL fEnable)

 #### Parameters
-* `fEnable` If true additional hang detections will be enable, otherwise they will not.
+* `fEnable` If true additional hang detections will be enabled, otherwise they will not.

 #### ShowDownloadWindow